CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 1 + z / L_z
 ```

-The above implies that the vertical spacings grow linearly with depth, with the smallest spacing being near the surface.
+The above implies that the vertical spacings grow linearly with depth at a rate inversely proportional to ``h / L_z ``, with the smallest spacing being near the surface.
-For ``h / L \to \infty``, the grid becomes uniform.
+For ``h / L \to \infty``, the grid thus becomes uniform.

 To showcase how the scale ``h`` affects the grid, we construct below two such exponential grids,
 one with ``h / L = 1/5`` and the second with ``h / L = 1/2``.